 McMinnville, OR 97128

 If approved for a donation, you will receive the gift certificates at least one week prior to your event or donation receipt deadline.

 Do you offer discounts?

-Present your military I.D. when purchasing admission and receive a $5 off admission discount for up to four people at the Waterpark and get into the Museum for free, up to 4 people.
+Present your military I.D. when purchasing admission and receive free admission to the Museum, for up to 4 people.
 Tickets to movies are just $5 per person.
 We thank you for your service.

-Groups of 15+ people can receive the group rate of $22/person for the Waterpark and can get into the Museums for discounted rates starting at $18 per person.
+Groups of 15+ people can receive the reduced admission group rate of $18/person.
 Registration and pre-payment required by calling the office at 503-434-4185

-If you have AAA you can receive a $5 off admission discount for up to four (4) people in the Waterpark and $4 off admission for up to four (4) people in the Museum.
-Just present your AAA card when purchasing admission at the Waterpark.
+AAA members receive $4 off admission for up to four (4) people in the Museum.
+Present your AAA card when purchasing admission.